 Fiberglass reinforced panels (or FRP) are thin plastic panels or flexible sheets that are made by integrating strong polyester resin reinforced with fiberglass.

 The good thing about the FRP panels is they can be directly installed over the drywall, wood, concrete, and a variety of other solid surfaces.
+So, these are today widely used on interior walls and ceilings for added style, durability, and hygiene reasons.

 How to Paint FRP Panels?